ahamedzoha/zypto/README.md

 ### A Web 3.0 Project

+# Showcasing React front-end with Solidity smart-contract as a backend

 <br>
 Welcome to this project. <strong>Zypto</strong> is a modern Etherium smart-exchange platform built using React and Solidiy.